LauraBreimann/smFISH_neuron_analysis/README.md

  ### 4.	smFISH analysis using RS-FISH

  Optional to prepare the images using a difference of Gaussian filer.
 The macro script ```DoG_filter.ijm``` can be used.
+The sigma for the gaussian blur needs to be adapted for a new set of images.

- To detect smFISH spots in the image, the Fii plugin RS-FISH can be used.
+ To detect smFISH spots in the image, the Fiji plugin [RS-FISH](https://github.com/PreibischLab/RS-FISH) can be used (info on how to use RS-FISH and how to download the plugin can be found on the [RS-FISH](https://github.com/PreibischLab/RS-FISH) GitHub page).
 The macro ```RS-FISH_macro.ijm``` can be used to run RS-FISH in batch mode.
-Find the parameters before and then run batch mode.
+Determine the parameters before using one representative image and then run the rest of the images in batch mode.

  ### 5. Mask filtering using RS-FISH

-  With the created mask, the resulting csv files can be filtered using the RS-FISH plugin "Mask filtering".
-Go to Plugins > RS-FISH > Tools > Mask filtering.
+  With the created mask, the resulting csv files can be filtered using the [RS-FISH](https://github.com/PreibischLab/RS-FISH) plugin "Mask filtering".
+Go to ```Plugins > RS-FISH > Tools > Mask``` filtering.

   <img src="https://github.com/LauraBreimann/smFISH_neuron_analysis/blob/main/screenshots/mask_filtering_plugin.png" alt="Screenshot oof the mask filtering plugin" width="800">